kadirpekel/algorig/README.md

 Application created with id: 1
 ```

 Success!
-This built-in command essentially compiled your teal code, created an `ApplicationCreate` transaction  automatically and sent it to Algorand blockchain throughout the Algod service by referring the `algod_address` and `algod_token` settings located in your config file.
+This built-in command essentially compiled your teal code, created an application create transaction automatically and sent it to Algorand blockchain throughout the Algod service by referring the `algod_address` and `algod_token` settings located under our config file.
 In our case, those settings have already the default values referring the sandbox Algod service we just started locally.

 ```bash
 # .rig.rc